 She edits and translates works from French to English and serves on the Translation Board for The Other Side of Hope, a magazine for refugee and immigrant writers.
 She was the Book Reviews Editor for Intersectional Perspectives: Identity, Culture, and Society.

-Sophie holds a PhD in Creative and Critical Writing from Cardiff University, and she taught there until February 2024.
-Her research focuses on travel writing's impact on identity from colonial times to the present.
-She was also a Hay Festival Writer at Work in 2023.
-Currently, she is working on a novel and a collaborative non-fiction project related to her thesis.
+Sophie holds a PhD in Creative and Critical Writing from Cardiff University where she taught until February 2024.
+She is a Senior Fellow of the Higher Education Academy.
+Her research focuses on travel writing's impact on identity from colonial times to the present; and how the genre can be reclaimed by previously silenced voices.

 Novels